top of page

-A job description can be a magnet for top talent—or a missed opportunity.
-Too often, hiring managers default to generic templates, long lists of qualifications, and outdated requirements that do little to engage the people who would actually excel in the role.
+A job description can be a magnet for top talent or a missed opportunity.
+Too often, hiring managers default to generic templates, long lists of qualifications, and outdated requirements that do little to engage the people who would excel in the role.

 The best candidates aren’t just looking for another job.
 They’re looking for an opportunity that fits their skills, challenges them in the right ways, and aligns with their career goals.
-So, how do you write a job description that doesn’t just attract applications—but attracts the right talent?
+So, how do you write a job description that doesn’t just attract applicants, but attracts the right talent?
+Build it with intention.

 When you define success, you move beyond generic qualifications and help candidates visualize themselves making an impact.